-Plan information - The Cooperative's contributions to the RS Plan in 2020 and in 2019 represented less than 5 percent of the total contributions made to the plan by all participating employers.
-The Cooperative made contributions to the plan of \$3,611,094 in 2020 and \$3,976,889 in 2019.
-There have been no significant changes that affect the comparability of 2020 and 2019 contributions.
+Plan information - The Cooperative's contributions to the RS Plan in 2021 and in 2020 represented less than 5 percent of the total contributions made to the plan by all participating employers.
+The Cooperative made contributions to the plan of \$4,103,156 in 2021 and \$3,611,094 in 2020.
+There have been no significant changes that affect the comparability of 2021 and 2020 contributions.

 In the RS Plan, a "zone status" determination is not required, and therefore not determined, under the Pension Protection Act (PPA) of 2006.
 In addition, the accumulated benefit obligations and plan assets are not determined or allocated separately by individual employer.
-In total, the Retirement Security Plan was over 80% funded at January 1, 2020 and 2019, based on the PPA funding target and PPA actuarial value of assets on those dates.
+In total, the Retirement Security Plan was over 80 percent funded at January 1, 2021 and 2020, based on the PPA funding target and PPA actuarial value of assets on those dates.